qrvey/partner-portal/docs/admin/customizing-qrvey-composer.md

 #### Settings
 Provide users with access to general application settings as well as to specific features.
 Options include:
 * **Settings Section**.
-Enables users to configure global settings that affect the entire application.
-For more information, please see [Application Settings](../composer/Managing%20Applications/overview-of-settings.md)
+Enables users to configure global settings that affect an entire application.
 * **Download Manager Section**.
 Enables the Download Manager feature, which provides users with a central location to access and manage exported files.
-For more information, see [Download Manager](../composer/download-manager.md).